ankane/s3tk/README.md

 s3tk reset-object-acl my-bucket
 ```

-This makes all objects private so you only need to manage bucket permissions (best practice).
+This makes all objects private.
 See [bucket policies](#bucket-policies) for how to enforce going forward.

 Use the `--dry-run` flag to test